Hajnówka: Communist period

 In 1962 the Turpentine Works "Terebenthen" which was bounded by Parkowa, 3 Maja, Pilsudskiego, Armii Krajowej, and Białowieska Streets, was dismantled, and the machinery was given to the Chemical Factory.
-Following its closure, on the large territory it occupied at the city center, a wide range of facilities were built: current city park (opened in 1973), the City and County Office buildings, the Post Office, the housing estate behind them, the, the Teachers' House, the Bialystok University of Technology branch building, the District Clinic, the Cooperative Bank, the Zbigniew Orzechowski Memorial Hall, the Police Headquarters, the Amphitheater and the former garden and greenhouses of the Municipal Greenery.
+Following its closure, on the large territory it occupied at the city center, a wide range of facilities were built: current city park (opened in 1973), the City and County Office buildings, the Post Office, the housing estate behind them, the Teachers' House, the Bialystok University of Technology branch building, the District Clinic, the Cooperative Bank, the Zbigniew Orzechowski Memorial Hall, the Police Headquarters, the Amphitheater and the former garden and greenhouses of the Municipal Greenery.